thu-west/Learned-AQP/README.md

 ```bash
 select myAQP(<lower bound of Attribute 1>,<upper bound of Attribute 1>, ... , <lower bound of Attribute n>, <upper bound of Attribute n>);
 ```
-7. an example for datasets with 10 attributs
+7. an example for datasets with 10 attributes
 ```bash
 select myAQP(0.2,0.52,0.1,0.23,0.065,0.27,0.055,0.87,0.32,0.68,0.01,0.78,0.27,0.83,0.005,0.35,0.03,0.08,0.46,0.99);
 ```